sharden007/AGM-Optimizer/README.md

 - Converges faster and to better minima
 - Adapts automatically to problem complexity

-This approach is what makes AGM fundamentally more powerful than traditional optimizers.
+This approach is what makes AGM fundamentally more powerful than traditional optimizers like ADAM, SGD, etc.

 ---